-The terms we use to describe mental illness matter.
-We have all heard derogatory terms used to describe someone who has a mental illness.
-Here are a few to jog your memory: Cuckoo; Mad as a hatter; Screwy having a screw loose; Bananas; Loopy; Crackers; Wacko (whacko); Loony; Nuts; Freak; Crazy; Weirdo.
-Can you imagine mocking someone with an illness such as cancer or heart disease?
+The terms we use to describe mental health challenges matter.
+We have all heard derogatory terms used to describe someone who has a mental health challenge.
+Here are a few to jog your memory: Cuckoo; Mad as a hatter; Screwy-having a screw loose; Bananas; Loopy; Crackers; Wacko (whacko); Loony; Insane; Nuts; Freak; Psycho, Crazy; Weirdo.
+Can you imagine mocking someone with a diagnosis such as cancer or heart disease?
 Here's how we can do better.

-× UPDATED LANGUAGE OUTDATED LANGUAGE WHY IT MATTERS Prejudice and Discrimination Stigma Prejudice refers to thinking, discrimination refers to action - both can be changed.
-Acceptance Awareness Being aware doesn't call for action, change in behavior or thinking.
-Experiencing or Living with a Mental Illness Suffering from a Mental Illness People who experience mental health conditions can and do live healthy, fulfilling lives.
-Suffering implies one is unwell, unhappy or can't recover.
-Experiences/has been treated for Emotional, Mental and/or Behavioral Health Challenges Emotionally Disturbed Being diagnosed, experiencing symptoms of or having been treated for a mental illness is a common part of the human experience.
+× UPDATED LANGUAGE OUTDATED LANGUAGE WHY IT MATTERS Prejudice and discrimination Stigma Prejudice refers to thinking, discrimination refers to action-both can be changed.
+Acceptance Awareness Being aware doesn't call for action, change in behavior, or thinking.
+Experiencing or living with a mental health challenge Suffering from a Mental Illness People who experience mental health challenges can and do live healthy, fulfilling lives.
+Suffering implies one is unwell, unhappy, or can't recover.
+Experiences/has been diagnosed with emotional, mental, and/or behavioral health challenges Emotionally Disturbed Being diagnosed, experiencing symptoms of, or having been diagnosed with a mental illness is a common part of the human experience.
 The term disturbed perpetuates prejudice and creates a barrier to treatment.
-Person Experiencing /Living with or Diagnosed with a Mental Illness Mentally III Person; referring to someone with a diagnosis as schizophrenic, autistic, bipolar, OCD, etc. Certain language exaggerates mental illness and reinforces prejudice.
+Person experiencing / living with or diagnosed with a mental health challenge Mentally III Person; referring to someone with a diagnosis as schizophrenic, bipolar, OCD, etc. Certain language exaggerates mental illness and reinforces prejudice.
 Always use person-first language.
-Person who Experiences Substance Use Challenges Drug Abuser; Alcoholic; Addict.
-Substance Abuse Avoid words that suggest a lack of quality of life for people with substance use concerns.
+Person who experiences substance use challenges Drug Abuser, Alcoholic, Addict, Substance Abuse Avoid words that suggest a lack of quality of life for people with substance use concerns.
 Terms like addict reduce a person's identity, deny dignity/humanity and imply powerlessness or the inability to recover.

-The importance of using person-first language when talking about mental illness and substance use cannot be overstated.
-This is true for members of the media, support and treatment professionals, family members, friends and the community at large.
-Person-first language separates the individual from the symptoms they experience - maintaining their identity as people with strengths who have the power to recover.
+The importance of using person-first language when talking about mental health and substance use challenges cannot be overstated.
+This is true for members of the media, support and treatment professionals, family members, friends, and the community at large.
+Person-first language separates the individual from the symptoms they experience-maintaining their identity as people with strengths who have the power to recover.
 Here are a few examples.